 We could all do with a helping hand in the garden.
 If you’re not really the green-fingered type or if you’ve just moved into your first house, it can be difficult to know where to start.
-But don’t worry, we’ve pulled together this handy beginner’s guide to help you get stuck in!
+But don’t worry, we’ve pulled together this handy gardening for beginner’s guide to help you get stuck in!

 How to garden – start by getting the right tools for the job

 For most gardens, all you really need to get started is a mower, spade, pair of secateurs, a hoe and some gloves.
 You don’t have to spend a fortune on garden tools, simply check out our great range of top quality essentials to help you get the job started without breaking the bank.

 Secateurs – Essential for cutting back and keeping your garden looking neat and tidy.
 Choose from either bypass secateurs with a blade that slices in a scissor action, or anvil secateurs.

 Hoe – Vital for weeding!
 Hoeing the soil will drag those pesky weeds to the surface and dry them right out.
 Starting at just £6, our garden hoe range is great value and will help save your pennies -and your back!

 Show your lawn some love

 The most important lawn care job is regular mowing!
 Try to cut the grass whenever it’s growing, which could be as often as every week as the weather warms up.
 Ideally, keep lawns between 2.5cm and 4cm in length.
 For lawns which get a little more wear and tear, aim to keep the grass slightly longer but no more than 5cm.
 Cutting it too short will weaken the grass, allowing weeds and moss to creep in!
 For more on looking after your grass, check out our guide to the perfect lawn.

 For plants to flourish in your garden, it’s a good idea to find out what type of soil you have – it’ll help you make an informed decision about which plants to go for.
 Roses, clematis and delphiniums thrive in alkaline-rich soil, while azaleas, camellia, rhododendrons and pieris like acidic soil.